-Apart from the wild nightlife, Malia is famous for the archaeological site of the third largest Minoan palace in Crete, in position Chryssolakkos or Tarmaros, east of the village.
+Apart from the wild nightlife, Malia is famous for the archaeological site of the third-largest Minoan palace in Crete, in position Chryssolakkos or Tarmaros, east of the village.
 The name Tarmaros is considered to be the name of the ancient city of the region.
-Palace of Malia was controlled by the legendary King Sarpedon, who was the son of Zeus and goddess Europa and brother of King Minos (King of Knossos).
+The Palace of Malia was controlled by the legendary King Sarpedon, who was the son of Zeus and goddess Europa and brother of King Minos (King of Knossos).
 The Sarpedon was once evicted by Minos and moved to Lycia, in Asia Minor, where he was worshiped as a god.
-The palace of Malia was destroyed in 1700BC, rebuilt and re-destroyed in the 1450BC.
+The palace of Malia was destroyed in 1700BC, rebuilt, and re-destroyed in 1450BC.
 Tombs with many golden objects have been found.
-Among these, the archaeologists found the famous jewel with the bees, that is exhibited in the archaeological museum of Heraklion.
+Among these, the archaeologists found the famous jewel with the bees, which is exhibited in the archaeological museum of Heraklion.
 Unfortunately, before the tombs were excavated, they were already looted and nobody knows how many wonderful items have been lost.
 Near the palace, traces of an early Christian basilica and a marble sarcophagus have been revealed.

 The beach of Malia is the eastern part of the vast beach (6km length) starting from Stalis.
 It is a wide beach with fine sand and shallow waters.
 It is so crowded that there is no space between the sunbeds to fit a pin!
 Here you can find whatever comfort you ask.

 Potamos is a long sandy beach, very well organized, but less crowded than the main beach of Malia.
 The region, particularly its east part, is not developed due to the archaeological site.
 However, in the west of the beach, there are several hotels with small bays in front of them.